khanna7/uconnect-missing-ties/README.md

 That is, in the smallest meaningful subset, we have approximately 9710C2 - 298C2 ~ 47m unobserved edges!

-Using the network package, we have a method to denote missing edges in a 'network':
+Using the `network` package, we have a method to denote missing edges in networks:

  ```r
  # script to add "missing edges" in the messaging network